 We started out our trip smoothly with two families, a couple, and a solo traveler.
 We all boarded a van for an overnight trip to Caramoan.
 Weather was fine when we left although I was aware that a typhoon was going to hit land in Samar which may affect the weather system in the area.
 I expected some rains and some winds on our first day.

 It was drizzling in Naga when we stopped over for breakfast.
 And just after breakfast, our first itinerary change was announced.
 Our sidetrips to Naga, initially scheduled on the third day was moved to the first day.
 It was understandable since we cannot afford to set out to explore islands in that kind of weather.
-But a major change was that our side trip were to include Albay.
+But a major change was that our side trip was to include Albay.
 I was reluctant because by moving towards Legazpi meant getting closer to the typhoon which meant more rains.
 But when you are a joiner on a trip, you are at the mercy of the organizer's discretion.
 We had no choice but to go with the flow.

 The heavy downpour in Naga did not allow us to fully explore two of the city's popular destinations - the Penafrancia Minore Basilica and the Camsur Watersport Complex.
 We were able to make a short visit and view the image of the Our Lady of Penafrancia.
 However, the rains were relentless when we reached the CWC that we just had a quick tour of the complex.